 What is body dysmorphic disorder (BDD)?

 Body dysmorphic disorder (BDD), also known as body dysmorphia and dysmorphic disorder, is an anxiety disorder when people have an obsessive preoccupation with their appearance and grossly distorted view of what they look like.
-These anxieties related to their appearance severely affect their daily life.
+These anxieties related to their appearance severely affect daily life.
 Social events may be avoided altogether or self-consciously endured.
 Though commonly related to how people perceive their size, a person with body dysmorphia may be focus on any particular part of the body.
 They may, for example, be convinced that their nose looks a certain way, or that a scar on their body is extremely obvious, when others may think it is barely noticeable.
-This contrasts from an eating disorder where body dissatisfaction usually focuses around weight and size.
+This contrasts from an eating disorder where body dissatisfaction often focuses around weight and size.

 A person with body dysmorphic disorder is convinced that they are unattractive or defective in some way and that other people perceive them in this way, despite reassurances from others.

 One subtype of BDD is called muscle dysmorphia (MD), more common in sport, which involves a preoccupation with muscularity.
 People with muscle dysmorphia often engage in bodybuilding fitness and are at risk for the abuse of steroids and supplements to bulk up.
 Muscle dysmorphia is related to symptoms of depression, perfectionism, and low self-esteem (1).